open-life-science/open-life-science.github.io/_posts/2022-02-18-ols-is-hiring.md

 OLS is committed to providing a nurturing and flexible work environment.
 This job will be fully remote, and we are happy to consider applicants from any country.
 Ideally 2 hours or more of your work day should overlap with the OLS leadership team based in the UK and Europe (UTC to UTC+2).

 ## How to apply

 Please send a CV (1-4 pages) and cover letter (no more than 800 words) stating why this opportunity is compelling to you, what you want to achieve in this space, and what you bring to this work to: jobs@openlifesci.org.

 Interviews will take place virtually via Zoom.
 We are happy to arrange technical assistance to participate in the interviews (e.g. a month of high-speed internet, webcam, or headset costs).

-**Job Closing date:** 22 March 2022
+**Job Closing date:** 22 March 2022.
 We plan to interview candidates within 4 weeks of the closing date.

 For more details, please download the [full job description](/images/2022-WT-OLS-Job-Description.pdf)

 ----

-OLS would like to thank Alex Kutschera, Andre Chagas, Anelda van der Walt, Hao Ye, Jez Cope, Julieta Arancio, Mallery Freeberg, Manuel Spitschan and Rowland Mosbergen for their assistance creating the job ad.
+***OLS would like to thank Alex Kutschera, Andre Chagas, Anelda van der Walt, Hao Ye, Jez Cope, Julieta Arancio, Mallery Freeberg, Manuel Spitschan and Rowland Mosbergen for their thoughtful contribution to this job description.***